numerai/numerai-cli/README.md

 numerai docker copy-example
 ```

-WARNING: this will overwrite the following files if they exist: Dockerfile, main.py, and requirements.txt
+WARNING: this will overwrite the following files if they exist: Dockerfile, model.py, train.py, and predict.py and requirements.txt

-### Docker build
+### Docker train (optional, but highly recommended)

-Build your docker image
+Trains your model by running `train.py`.
+This assumes a file called `train.py` exists and serializes your model to this directory.
+See the example if you want inspiration for how to do this.

 ```
-numerai docker build
+numerai docker train
 ```

 ### Docker run (optional)

-To test your docker container locally, you can run it with:
+To test your docker container locally, you can run it with.
+This will run `predict.py` if you're following the example Dockerfile.
 ```
 numerai docker run
 ```

 ### Docker deploy
-Push your docker image to the AWS docker repo
+Builds and pushes your docker image to the AWS docker repo

 ```
 numerai docker deploy